-If I strip myself of all my roles, the daughter, the sister, the friend, the CEO, the mentor and all other roles that I play in my life, what remains of me and what gives me a sense of purpose.
-This wasn’t a philosophical question that I am posing to myself or to others so that I reach a spiritual answer: oneness, consciousness or beyond.
+If I strip myself of all my roles, the daughter, the sister, the friend, the CEO, the mentor, and all other roles that I play in my life, what remains of me and what gives me a sense of purpose.
+This wasn’t a philosophical question that I am posing to myself or to others so that I reach a spiritual answer: oneness, consciousness, or beyond.
 Not that I don’t relate to all of that, but when this question emerged, it came from my alpha personality and not from the spiritual being; and yes, I am still working on integrating both!

-I tried playing with this question with few people before I started my travel, especially those that were in transition like me, but with no luck.
+I tried playing with this question with a few people before I started my travel, especially those that were in transition like me, but with no luck.
 I wasn’t looking for a generic answer that fits all, I was just hoping to find the path to find my own answer.

 To me, the question mattered because I always got my anchoring from myself.
-I knew who I am, what’s my purpose and what I need to accomplish and that grounded me.
+I knew who I am, what’s my purpose and what I need to accomplish, and that grounded me.
 I knew my battles and I enjoyed fighting them.